 Title V was not included in the initial drafts of the telecommunications act — whose purpose was to encourage new technologies and reduce regulation of the relevant industries in order to promote competition among service providers — but was instead offered as an amendment in the Senate after congressional hearings.

-The CDA prohibited any individual from knowingly transmitting “obscene or indecent” messages to a recipient under the age of eighteen.
-It also outlawed the “knowing” display of “patently offensive” materials in a manner “available” to those under eighteen; this provision potentially included any individual providing content without a mechanism for verifying the age of the viewer, potentially requiring commercial and noncommercial content providers to institute costly screening procedures in order to avoid criminal prosecution.
+The CDA prohibited any individual from knowingly transmitting “obscene or indecent” messages to a recipient under the age of 18.
+It also outlawed the “knowing” display of “patently offensive” materials in a manner “available” to those under 18.
+This provision potentially included any individual providing content without a mechanism for verifying the age of the viewer, potentially requiring commercial and noncommercial content providers to institute costly screening procedures in order to avoid criminal prosecution.

 The CDA borrowed this language in prohibiting the use of computer services to display to minors “any comment, request, suggestion, proposal, image or other communication that, in context, depicts or describes, in terms patently offensive as measured by contemporary community standards, sexual or excretory activities or organs.”
 The CDA also included a severability clause, directing any court holding portions of the statute unconstitutional to preserve the constitutionality of other portions of the statute.

 Immediately after President Bill Clinton signed the statute into law, the American Civil Liberties Union and numerous other organizations challenged its constitutionality.
 The American Library Association filed a separate suit attacking the CDA.
 Both lawsuits targeted the provisions criminalizing “indecent” and “patently offensive” online communications, but not the provision criminalizing obscene online expression.

 The use of indecent and patently offensive, far from narrowing the scope of the act, broadened its provisions to include any materials concerning sexual or excretory functions, regardless of whether such materials conformed to the other prongs of the Miller test, that is, appealing to a prurient interest and lacking other value.

 The decision affirmed the district court’s ruling, with all portions of the CDA, save those referring only to obscene speech, being declared unconstitutional.The obscenity provisions were deemed valid, as they simply prohibited speech that was not subject to First Amendment protection and were not challenged by the plaintiffs.